Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-3-0-m2.md

   - Yet Another Crypto API (YACA)
     - A new crypto API package, YACA, has been introduced in Tizen 3.0.
       - It provides the application with the following stable cryptographic API set:
-        - API set for encryption/decryption operations with symmetric keys and sealing and opening operations with asymmetric keys.
+        - API set for encryption/decryption operations with symmetric keys and sealing and opening operations with asymmetric keys
-        - API set for creating and verifying a signature, calculating HMAC/CMAC, and calculating a message digest.
+        - API set for creating and verifying a signature, calculating HMAC/CMAC, and calculating a message digest
-        - API set for key handling operations, such as generating, importing, and exporting a key, and deriving a key from a password.
+        - API set for key handling operations, such as generating, importing, and exporting a key, and deriving a key from a password
-        - Simple API set for cryptographic operations.
+        - Simple API set for cryptographic operations
-        - API set for low-level RSA operations.
+        - API set for low-level RSA operations
   - openssl upgrade
     - openssl has been upgraded to 1.0.2j.
     - The following risky SSLv2-related API set were removed: